cytomine/cytomine/CONTRIBUTING.md

 5. Code review and CI

+    When you open a pull request, Cytomine triggers several CI pipelines to validate your changes.

-    Our team will review your PR and approve it once it passes all CI checks.
+    Our team will review your PR and approve it once it passes all CI pipelines.
 Feedback may be provided if changes are needed.

 6. Merge and celebrate